Excaliburthirdie/Sewell-Motorcoach/README.md

 mechanism with a proper database.
 See the functions `loadData()` and `saveData()` in `index.js` for where to plug in your own persistence layer.

+### Operational safeguards and observability

+- **Request correlation IDs** are attached to every response via the `X-Request-Id` header.
+- **Structured request logging** captures method, path, status code and duration in JSON.
+- **Rate limiting** protects the API by default (300 requests per minute per IP, configurable via environment variables).
+- **Audit logging** writes all create/update/delete operations to `data/audit.log` alongside the request identifier and payload.
+- **Health** and **metrics** endpoints provide lightweight readiness signals for orchestration and dashboards.

 ## Extending functionality